 Are people ever shocked when they find out you're a transsexual?

 My close friends know and they are my friends, so it's not a problem.
-In public, I go to the gym, I go to clubs, I go out, and people never realise.
+In public, I go to the gym, I go to clubs, I go out, and people never realize.
 They see me as a beautiful girl.
 You saw my pictures, right?
 In real life, people never even think that.
 I don't need to tell anybody.
 If they ask me, I don't need to tell, because I have a boyfriend, so I don't need to get into that with anybody.

 Do you end up surprising people?